-The lack of a decent and reliable public transport system continues to be a challenge and obstacle for people living in rural areas in accessing employment, health services, hospital appointments, education and training and day to day business.
+The lack of a robust and reliable public transport system continues to be a challenge and obstacle for people living in rural areas in accessing employment, health services, hospital appointments, education and training and day to day business.
 The over reliance on cars for people living outside of Dublin is a result of the lack of a proper functional transport system.
+We welcome the extension of the evening services in areas, however, there still remains a number of locations, mainly in the most remote areas, that are not being served.